jcchincheong-bb/MBD_Simulations/README.md

 - Implementation of kinetic analyses (e.g., forward and inverse dynamics)
 - Additional examples and validation cases
 - More Animations
+- Generalising paths for mechanism examples (right now they only work for the path on my computer)

 ## 📚 References
 Nikravesh, J. N. (2007).
 Planar Multibody Dynamics: Formulation, Programming with MATLAB®, and Applications.
 CRC Press.